What are your engineering culture values?

 05. Automate

 Go slow, to go fast.
 This is the other side of the coin to 04 Deliver.
 Because it’s so important to be relentless in the goal of shipping, automate everything that it makes sense to.
-Concepts like blue/green deployments can mean literally every step after code review can be automated.
+Concepts like metrics based phased rollout can mean literally every step after code review can be automated.
 This frees engineers from artifical constraints of how small an incremental unit of software can be, before it’s ready to be shipped.

 06. Data